Ethical Management

 Insider Trading Prevention

-Article 6 of our “Procedures for Handling Material Inside Information and Prevention of Insider Trading” and Article 10 of our “Practical Guidelines for Corporate Governance” clearly stipulate that directors and insiders are not allowed to trade their shares during the 30 days prior to the announcement of the annual financial report and 15 days prior to the announcement of each quarterly financial report.
+Article 6 of our “Procedures for Handling Material Inside Information and Prevention of Insider Trading” and Article 10 of our “Practical Guidelines for Corporate Governance” clearly stipulate that directors and insiders are not allowed to trade the Company’s shares during the 30 days prior to the announcement of the annual financial report and the 15 days prior to the announcement of each quarterly financial report.

-Our quarterly financial reports for the year 2024 were approved by the Board of Directors on February 27th, May 14th, August 13th, and November 13th respectively.
-Additionally, notifications were electronically sent to directors and insiders on January 26th, May 14th, July 23rd, and October 24th by stock service personnel, reminding them not to engage in stock transactions before the financial report announcements.
-There were no incidents of insider trading in 2024.
+Our quarterly financial reports for the year 2025 were approved by the Board of Directors on February 26th, May 13th, August 13th, and November 12th, respectively.
+Additionally, notifications were electronically sent to directors and insiders on January 15th, April 24th, July 28th, and October 23rd by stock service personnel, reminding them not to engage in stock transactions prior to the financial report announcements.
+There were no incidents of insider trading in 2025.